awsdocs/amazon-ecs-developer-guide/doc_source/tutorial-wfsx-volumes.md

-# Tutorial: Using Amazon FSx for Windows File Server file systems with Amazon ECS<a name="tutorial-wfsx-volumes"></a>
+# Tutorial: Using FSx for Windows File Server file systems with Amazon ECS<a name="tutorial-wfsx-volumes"></a>

-Amazon FSx for Windows File Server provides fully managed Microsoft Windows file servers, that are backed by a fully native Windows file system\.
-When using Amazon FSx for Windows File Server together with ECS, you can provision your Windows tasks with persistent, distributed, shared, static file storage\.
-For more information, see [What Is Amazon FSx for Windows File Server?](https://docs.aws.amazon.com/fsx/latest/WindowsGuide/what-is.html) in the *Amazon FSx for Windows File Server User Guide*\.
+FSx for Windows File Server provides fully managed Microsoft Windows file servers, that are backed by a fully native Windows file system\.
+When using FSx for Windows File Server together with ECS, you can provision your Windows tasks with persistent, distributed, shared, static file storage\.
+For more information, see [What Is FSx for Windows File Server?](https://docs.aws.amazon.com/fsx/latest/WindowsGuide/what-is.html) in the *FSx for Windows File Server User Guide*\.

-You can use Amazon FSx for Windows File Server to deploy Windows workloads that require access to shared external storage, highly available regional storage, or high\-throughput storage\.
-You can mount one or more Amazon FSx for Windows File Server file system volumes to an ECS container running on an ECS Windows instance\.
-You can share Amazon FSx for Windows File Server file system volumes among multiple ECS containers within a single ECS task\.
+You can use FSx for Windows File Server to deploy Windows workloads that require access to shared external storage, highly available regional storage, or high\-throughput storage\.
+You can mount one or more FSx for Windows File Server file system volumes to an ECS container running on an ECS Windows instance\.
+You can share FSx for Windows File Server file system volumes among multiple ECS containers within a single ECS task\.

 **Note**
-Amazon FSx for Windows File Server might not be available in all Regions\.
-For more information about which Regions support Amazon FSx for Windows File Server, see [Amazon FSx Endpoints and Quotas](https://docs.aws.amazon.com/general/latest/gr/fsxn.html) in the *AWS General Reference*\.
+FSx for Windows File Server might not be available in all Regions\.
+For more information about which Regions support FSx for Windows File Server, see [Amazon FSx Endpoints and Quotas](https://docs.aws.amazon.com/general/latest/gr/fsxn.html) in the *AWS General Reference*\.

-In this tutorial, you launch an ECS Optimized Windows instance that hosts an Amazon FSx for Windows File Server file system and containers that can access the file system\.
+In this tutorial, you launch an ECS Optimized Windows instance that hosts an FSx for Windows File Server file system and containers that can access the file system\.
 To do this, you first create an AWS Directory Service AWS Managed Microsoft Active Directory\.
 Then, you create an Amazon FSx for Windows File Server file system and an ECS cluster with an ECS instance and an ECS task definition\.
-You configure the task definition for your containers to use the Amazon FSx for Windows File Server file system\.
+You configure the task definition for your containers to use the FSx for Windows File Server file system\.
 Finally, you test the file system\.

-It takes 20 to 45 minutes each time you launch or delete either the Active Directory or the Amazon FSx for Windows File Server file system\.
+It takes 20 to 45 minutes each time you launch or delete either the Active Directory or the FSx for Windows File Server file system\.
 Be prepared to reserve at least 90 minutes to complete the tutorial or complete the tutorial over a few sessions\.

 ## Prerequisites for the tutorial<a name="wfsx-prerequisites"></a>
 + An IAM Account with administrator access\.
 See [Setting up with Amazon ECS](get-set-up-for-amazon-ecs.md)\.
 + \(Optional\) A pem key pair for connecting to your EC2 Windows instance through RDP access\.
 For information about how to create key pairs, see [Amazon EC2 key pairs and Windows instances](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ec2-key-pairs.html) in the *User Guide for Windows Instances*\.
 + A VPC with at least one public and one private subnet, and one security group\.
 You can use your default VPC\.
 You don't need a NAT gateway or device\.
 AWS Directory Service doesn't support Network Address Translation \(NAT\) with Active Directory\.
-For this to work, the Active Directory, Amazon FSx for Windows File Server file system, ECS Cluster, and ECS instance must be located within your VPC\.
+For this to work, the Active Directory, FSx for Windows File Server file system, ECS Cluster, and ECS instance must be located within your VPC\.
 For more information regarding VPCs and Active Directories, see [Amazon VPC console wizard configurations](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_wizard.html) and [AWS Managed Microsoft AD Prerequisites](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/ms_ad_getting_started_prereqs.html)\.
 + The IAM ecsInstanceRole and ecsTaskExecutionRole permissions are associated with your account\.
 These service\-linked roles allow services to make API calls and access containers, secrets, directories and file servers on your behalf\.

 ## Step 1: Create IAM access roles<a name="iam-roles"></a>